 1. Unit is blowing hot or cold air which is inconsistent to temperature settings

 One of the most common problems in an older air conditioning unit is that it just doesn’t cool or heat.
-It may still produce regular air levels, but the air isn’t coming out cold or hot as per its settings.
-From time to time during regular use, you may experience some warm air on a cool setting, but if your unit stops producing cool air entirely, it’s time to investigate and vice versa for heating.
+It may still produce normal air levels, but the air isn’t coming out cold or hot as per its settings.
+From time to time during regular use, you may experience some warm air in a cool environment.
+However, if your unit stops producing cold air entirely, it’s time to investigate and vice versa for heating.
 It may mean low refrigerant levels.
-However, warm air production when set for cooling can indicate a serious problem such as a damaged compressor.
+However, warm air production, when set for cooling, can indicate a severe problem such as a damaged compressor.

 Inconsistent temperatures are a sign of trouble too.
 Your air conditioner is supposed to provide a consistent air temperature at the setting you’ve chosen.
-When certain rooms become cold zones, and others don’t seem to get any cool air at all, it could mean your air conditioning unit is on the way out.
+When individual rooms become cold zones, and others don’t seem to get any cold air at all, it could mean your air conditioning unit is on the way out.
 If your unit is producing hot (or inconsistent) air, inspect the filters, valves, condensation drains and coils for airflow obstructions.
-But be prepared, a replacement unit may be on the cards.
+However, be prepared, a replacement unit may be on the cards.

 3. It’s emitting strange noises or strange smells